aanastasiou/dgtools/README.md

 The most common workflow is:

 1. Use a text editor to write human readable assembly code.
-2. Call `dgasm` to compile the binary
+2. Call `dgasm.py` to compile the binary
-3. Call `dgsim` to run and debug the binary
+3. Call `dgsim.py` to run and debug the binary
-4. Use `dginspect` to get/set values from the virtual machine.
+4. Use `dginspect.py` to get/set values from the virtual machine.

 ## Installation